-Now these distinctions are cleared up, it’s time to get moving on that business proposal.
+Now these distinctions are cleared up, it’s time to get moving on that contract proposal.

 The best way to start your research is to meet with key stakeholders and ask them probing questions about what they’re looking for.
 Some questions you can ask are: